In my earlier post, I mentioned that I’ll be travelling with someone I met on the streets!

 I was walking on the streets and was horribly lost as usual; a really bad habit of mine is that I run on autopilot and keep walking straight when I am lost.

 This actually works for me most of the time; unfortunately, Thamel has no dead ends which means it’s like a never-ending maze…

 I was really fortunate to meet Carla in a really odd situation where we were both fascinated by a cow standing in the middle of nowhere and I realised she speaks English! *Cue hallelujah*

 She pointed out where I was supposed to head to and surprise surprise, I was walking in the opposite direction all along.

 Living the spontaneous life, it was dinner; lunch and a taxi on our way to Nargakot and Bhaktapur!

-For once, I was actually breathing non polluted air and the view of the mountains were nothing short of spectacular.
+For once, I was actually breathing non-polluted air and the view of the mountains was nothing short of spectacular.

 It was like wow; I’m finally in Kathmandu…